Kiyohide Shima: Pacific War

+While under repair at Manila on 29 October, Nachi and Kumano were attacked by aircraft from USN Task Force 38.
+Nachi was hit by a single bomb to her aircraft deck, and this, as well as strafing attacks, killed 53 crewmen and further delayed repairs.
+On 5 November, Shima, was ashore for a conference, but arrived at dockside in time to see Nachi being attacked by three waves of U.S. aircraft from the aircraft carriers USS Lexington and Ticonderoga.
+The cruiser escaped the first wave undamaged, but was hit by five bombs and two or three torpedoes in the second wave while attempting to get underway.
+During the third wave, Nachi was hit by five torpedoes in her port side, which severed her bow and stern, and by an additional 20 bombs and 16 rockets.
+The central portion of the vessel sank in 102 ft of water about 12 nmi northeast of Corregidor (around 14°31′N 120°44′E).

-After this disaster, Shima was reassigned to command the Takao Guard District from 10 May 1945 to 30 November 1945.
+After losing his flagship, Shima was reassigned to command the Takao Guard District from 10 May 1945 to 30 November 1945.
 From 10 May to 15 June 1945, he was also final commander of the First Air Fleet.

 Postwar

-In 1959, in response to a letter from 16-year-old Bill Frazer of San Fernando, California, Shima defended his actions and performance in the Battle of Surigao Strait.
+In 1959, in response to a letter from an American teenager of San Fernando, California, Shima defended his actions and performance in the Battle of Surigao Strait.
 In particular, Shima found fault with historian James A. Field Jr who, in reference to the utter defeat of Japanese forces in the battle, referred to Shima as "the buffoon of the tragedy."